This section will take a deeper dive into the Inventory Usage record and its lines.

 I have changed the Usage Type to RETURN and entered the original work order 1338, but you can just see that the Returned Against Issue field is unchecked at the bottom of the second column in the Charge Information section.
 If I had used the New Row button, then this is following the same process as for an issue except using the RETURN usage type on the line.

 As you go to save the “Issue Items for Return” dialog may open.
-This shows issued items that are matched by the combination of Item, From Storeroom and either Work Order, Location or Asset.
+This shows issued items that are matched by the combination of Item, From Storeroom and either Work Order, A physical place where assets exist and where work can be performed.
+More or Asset.
 When you press OK the record is saved and the MATUSETRANS record that you see in the dialog has been used and the return inventory usage line has now been connected to its original issue.

 There are two check boxes in the Issue Items For Return dialog: